scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 **E**\ TL and **D**\ ata Science which runs on top of ElyraAI capable of pushing AI pipelines of any kind to Kubernetes.
 Any containerized application can become a component of the library.
-CLAIMED has been released [3]_ under the Apache v2 open source license.
+CLAIMED has been released [complib]_ under the Apache v2 open source license.
 In the following we introduce the open source components we are integrating in our current release, followed by an overview of different component categories paired with a description of exemplary components used in health care.
-This pipeline is also available in open source  [4]_.
+This pipeline is also available in open source  [ect]_.

 Containerization and Kubernetes